scazan/DS1MatrixMixer/README.md

 The third synth is output individually on [6,7].<br>
 And so on...

+### Buttons:
 The lower button in each channel mutes the channel (indicated by the button turning red).

 The upper button toggles EQ mode which turns the bottom 3 faders of the channel into a high, mid, low EQ (much like you'd find on something like the Mackie 1202).
 The top two knobs still function as before (EQ mode is indicated by the button turning white).

+The right-hand buttons and knobs are not currently in use in my setup.